h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `validation_frame <data-science/algo-params/validation_frame.html>`__: This argument is used to specify the validation frame used for early stopping within the training process of the individual models, grid search and the AutoML run itself (unless a model or time limit is set).

 - **leaderboard_frame**: This argument allows the user to specify a particular data frame use to score & rank models on the leaderboard.
 This frame will not be used for anything besides leaderboard scoring.
-If a leaderboard frame is not specified by the user, then the leaderboard will use cross-validation metrics instead.
+If a leaderboard frame is not specified by the user, then the leaderboard will use cross-validation metrics instead or if cross-validation is turned off by setting ``nfolds = 0``, then a leaderboard frame will be generated automatically from the validation frame (if provided) or the training frame.

 - `fold_column <data-science/algo-params/fold_column.html>`__: Specifies a column with cross-validation fold index assignment per observation.
 This is used to override the default, randomized, 5-fold cross-validation scheme for individual models in the AutoML run.